 Impact Level Medium

-Specialties Affected Neurosurgery, Neurology, Neurocritical Care, Inpatient Hospital Billing
+Specialties Affected Neurosurgery, Neurology, Intensive Care / Critical Care, Inpatient Hospital Billing

-Key Action Audit your medical necessity documentation for ICP monitoring claims before March 7, 2026
+Key Action Audit your intracranial pressure monitoring claims for medical necessity documentation before March 7, 2026

 CMS Invasive Intracranial Pressure Monitoring Coverage Criteria and Medical Necessity Requirements 2026